eladb/node-connect-girror/README.md

 ```

 The sample below "mounts" the github repository https://github.com/eladb/foo into the `/foo`
 route on the connect/express server.
-When the program is started, [girror](https://github.com/eladb/node-girror) is used to check out a local copy of this repository and [spinner](https://github.com/eladb/node-spinner) is used to spawn `app.js` from this repository and keep it alive.
-HTTP requests into this route are proxied using [http-proxy](https://github.com/nodejitsu/node-http-proxy) into the child app.
+When the program is started, [girror](https://github.com/eladb/node-girror) is used to
+checkout a local copy of this repository and [spinner](https://github.com/eladb/node-spinner) is used to spawn `app.js` from
+this repository and keep it alive.
+HTTP requests into this route are proxied
+using [http-proxy](https://github.com/nodejitsu/node-http-proxy) into the child app.

 ```js
 var connect = require('connect');